haiming-Cao/EdSr/README.md

 ## 📈 Results

+> [!NOTE]
-!!!
-Note In this section, we only show figures for each experiment. if you are interested in our work, you can get to know from our [paper](https://arxiv.org/abs/2412.20978) and [supplementary](https://arxiv.org/abs/2412.20978).
+> In this section, we only show figures for each experiment. if you are interested in our work, you can get to know from our [paper](https://arxiv.org/abs/2412.20978) and [supplementary](https://arxiv.org/abs/2412.20978).

 <!-- <div class="admonition note">
 <p class="admonition-title">In this section, we only show figures for each experiment. if you are interested in our work, you can get to know from <a href="https://arxiv.org/abs/2412.20978">our paper</a> and <a href="https://arxiv.org/abs/2412.20978">supplementary</a></p>